saadeghi/saadeghi.github.io/README.md

-# Pouya's resume template
+# Pouya's website.

-This is a simple SvelteKit template that reads resume data from a YAML file and makes a resume.
+This is a simple SvelteKit template that reads data from YAML files and creates resume and portfolio pages

 ## Demo